 Tierna Davidson skips senior year at Stanford to go pro

-Defender Tierna Davidson has decided to skip her senior season at Stanford and play professionally in the National Women’s Soccer League.
+Defender Tierna Davidson, who decided to skip her senior season at Stanford to play professionally in the National Women’s Soccer League, went to the Chicago Red Stars with the No. 1 pick in the league’s draft Thursday.

-Davidson, named U.S. Soccer’s Young Player of the Year for her play last season, is a hopeful for the team that will represent the United States at this year’s World Cup in France.
-She is also considered one of the top prospects in the NWSL draft being held Thursday in Chicago.
+Davidson, named U.S. Soccer’s Young Player of the Year for her play last season, is also a hopeful for the team that will represent the United States at this year’s World Cup in France.

-The league has adopted rules that allow players who are 18 to enter the draft with college eligibility remaining.
-The Chicago Red Stars hold the first pick.
+“I’m very excited to start my club career in Chicago — it’s my kind of town,” Davidson said in a recorded message that was played at the draft in Chicago.

+Davidson, 19, is currently training with the U.S. team in Portugal ahead of two European exhibition games.
+The defending World Cup champions play France on Jan.
+19 and Spain on Jan.
+22.

 Davidson’s junior season with Stanford was cut short when she fractured her ankle in a game against North Carolina in September.